cdub9/BH-Design-Plugin/readme.txt

 = If I am a customer, can I remove this plugin? =

 Short answer, yes, but you should speak to your designer before doing so.
-The site may depend on its functionality for your website to work.
+Your website may depend on the functionality of this plugin, and therefore some features may break if you remove the plugin.

 = What happens if I removed the plugin already and it broke my site. =

-You can just install the plugin again and all the settings should remain in tact.
+You can just install the plugin again and all the settings should remain intact.

 == Changelog ==